what does the Bible say about homosexuality, same-sex attraction, & being Transgender?

 Nothing can separate us from the love of God.
 (Rom 8:38) This message is for all people, including LGBTQ individuals.

-God did not make a mistake when He created LGBTQ people.
+God did not make a mistake in creating LGBTQ people.
 “For you created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.”
-(Psalm 139:113-14) Sexual orientation and gender identity are components of a person’s personality, and as such are part of who God made each of us to be.
+(Psalm 139:13-14) Sexual identity and gender identity are components of a person’s personality, and as such are part of who God made each of us to be.

 The Church needs its LGBTQ members.
 “The human body has many parts, but the many parts make up one whole body.
 So it is with the body of Christ.
 Some of us are Jews, some are Gentiles, some are slaves, and some are free.
 But we have all been baptized into one body by one Spirit, and we all share the same Spirit.”
 (1 Corinthians 12:12-13)